 Daughters of the American Revolution

-Luncheon meetings are held on the fourth Wednesday of each month in Lebanon.
+Luncheon meetings are held on the second Thursday of each month in Lebanon.

-The Santiam Chapter, National Society Daughters of the American Revolution (NSDAR or DAR) was organized in February, 1941.
-The chapter has members from Lebanon, and the surrounding areas of Scio and Mill City.
+The Santiam Chapter, National Society Daughters of the American Revolution (NSDAR or DAR) was organized February 12, 1936.
+Our chapter has members from Lebanon and the surrounding area of east Linn County.

 These include many of the wonderful covered bridges of Oregon, two of which are displayed on this page.